mnelson4/yet-another-related-posts-plugin/readme.txt

 In the future I will be building a YARPP-internal cache system so that YARPP can calculate all the post-relations at one time and then re-use those results every time, rather than calculating them on the fly.

+= I use DISQUS for comments.
+I can't access the YARPP options page! =

+The DISQUS plugin loads some JavaScript voodoo which is interacting in weird ways with the AJAX in YARPP's options page.
+You can fix this by going to the DISQUS plugin advanced settings and turning on the "Check this if you have a problem with comment counts not showing on permalinks" option.

 = I get a PHP error saying "Cannot redeclare `related_posts()`" =

 You most likely have another related posts plugin activated at the same time.
 Please disactivate those other plugins first before using YARPP.